zacanger/vanilla-css-in-js/README.md

 const { style, create, createStyled } = require('vanilla-css-in-js')
 // or const style = require('vanilla-css-in-js')
+// or import { style, create, createStyled } from 'vanilla-css-in-js'
+// or import style, { create, createStyled } from 'vanilla-css-in-js'
+// do what you want, really

 // style
 const cardStyle = {